Skidan/Codebay/README.md

 # Codebay
-New default responsive layout for sites
+New default responsive layout for sites.
+Mobile-first responsive layout.
+Relative and veriable-based